machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 ## Join Us

-Our goal is to ship software on all the social platforms.
+Our goal is to ship software on all social platforms.
 So apps can provide features in real life, everywhere, all around us.
 So they can ease the social media works and bring amazing new strategies.
 So they can serve in our most familiar way, like a close friend.

 However, to push such a paradigm shift, it's not only about the framework.
 It requires a whole ecosystem!
-Machinat.js is extensible that everyone can easily add 3rd-party platforms, plugins and UIs.
+Machinat.js is extensible so that everyone can easily add 3rd-party platforms, plugins and UIs.
 The more people join this, the more likely it comes true.

 If you are a developer, you can find more resources on [the GitHub repo](https://github.com/machinat/machinat).
 And welcome to discuss anything on [our Discord server](https://discord.com/channels/976145555812139058/976145555812139061).